1. Description: constitutes a way of viewing reality for the community that shares them; Serving as a model or pattern

 5. Sentence: Depending on how skilled you are, using rhetoric with your speech will either get you a long way or just make you look like you're trying too hard.

-relationships between words that determine their order in sentences; studying grammatical sentences
+1. Description: studying the relationships between words that determine their order in sentences; studying grammatical sentences

 2. Part of speech: It is a noun.